Language & Terminology

 Trans and gender diverse communities are disproportionately affected by prejudice-motivated discrimination and violence.

 The health and wellbeing outcomes of people with trans and gender diverse experience are directly related to transphobic stigma, prejudice, discrimination and abuse, including when incorrect language is used, often unknowingly.

-The below key terms are as described by Pride in Sport Australia* and Sport Australia** offers examples of language that can help us build safer, more inclusive environments for LGBTI+ communities.
+The guide explains key terms and offers examples of language that can help us build safer, more inclusive environments for trans and gender diverse communities.